 • Try longer or shorter base cords or handset cords.
 Simply "retuning" the antenna to a different length will often help.

 • Try a Twisted Pair Line Cord instead of a flat line cord.
-Make one yourself, or click HERE to see them in 14' and 25' lengths.

 Before ordering RF Eliminators: